kesavSaiVikash/ContentBlocks/README.md

    **Note:**

-   - passwordHashingDemo: A demonstration of how to do password hashing if we have a custom server between frontend and clerk.
+   - passwordHashingDemo: A demonstration of how to do password hashing if we have a custom server and custom db where we can store the user auth data.
-   - This file in custom_hooks/passwordHashingDemo.js is only for demonstration purposes and have not been used anywhere in the project.
+   - This file in custom_hooks/passwordHashingDemo.js is for password hashing demonstration purposes and have not been used anywhere in the project.

 4. Configuration Files:

-   - App.js: Main application component configuring routes and wrapping them in necessary providers.
+   - App.js: Main application component which returns all the app routes imported from src/routes.
    - index.js: Entry point rendering the app with the ClerkProvider.
    - .env.local: Local environment variables for configuring Clerk and authentication strategies.

+5. Routes:

+- Component that holds all the routes including protected and public routes, this component is imported on App.js
+- This component is basically for configuring routes and wrapping them in necessary providers.

 **Conclusion:**